DrMemCS/drmem/README.md

 background with no user interaction, it is useful to have an interface that applications can use to provide dashboards, etc. for viewing and controlling DrMem devices.
-This is provided by a built-in HTTP server hosting a GraphQL interface.
+This is provided by a built-in HTTP server hosting a gRPC interface.

 NOTE: This project provides a general purpose control system.
 Meeting timing constraints depends on how fast your system is and how many